hisaj/SystemAnalysisAndDesign/documentation/Use_Cases.md

 ####Performance

-_The System should process given configuration in not more than 5 seconds_
+_The System should process given configuration in not more than 0.5 seconds_

-####Extensibility

-_The System should allow the Machine Provider to modify and extend the list of selections in the Managment Inteface dropdown lists_

 ####Usability

-_The Machine Provider must inform possible suppliers about changes made in the Vending Machine Business Setup._
+_Possible suppliers must knowe about changes made in the Vending Machine operations Setup._

-##Vending Machine stock & refill:
+##Reorder:

 **Actor:** Supplier

-**Action:** stock / refill
+**Action:** Reorder

 ###Supplier